schrauger/mint.com-customize-default-categories/README.md

 Click on the top-right link that says `Edit Hidden Categories`.
 You will then see checkboxes next to each category and sub-category.
 Place a checkmark in the checkbox of the categories you want to hide.
 Their text will be crossed out.

 When you have finished going through all the top level categories and choosing your selections, click on the top-right link that says `Save Hidden Categories`.
-Alternatively, click on the `I'm done` submit button.
+Alternatively, click on the <kbd>I'm done</kbd> submit button.

 The categories should now be hidden from the categories dropdown list.